Easy cheese, onion and potato rosti recipe

-Our cheese and onion rosti recipe is a sure-fire way to show off your culinary skills – even if you don't have any.
-This awesomely easy (but still incredibly tasty) dish takes just 20 minutes to make and costs less than the price of a coffee.
+Our cheese, potato and onion rosti recipe is a surefire way to show off your culinary skills – even if you don't have any.
+This awesomely easy (but still incredibly tasty) dish takes just 20 minutes to make and costs less than a coffee.
 What's not to love?

 And the beauty of this recipe is that most of the ingredients are items you might very well have in your cupboards already.
 Prepare to spend the next 20 minutes of your time cooking up a tasty dish that'll convert you into the Jamie Oliver of your student flat.